A-Croshaw/cosbranok/README.md

 # _Cosbranok Re-enactment Society_

 This is a featured website publication to represent the Cosbranok Re-enactment Society in Co.Kerry, Ireland.

 This website is to provide information about Cosbranok and what they do as a re-enactment society using a mixture of written content and pictures.

 It also displays dates and times of shows they attend throughout the year to allow people to be able to them firsthand.

-With a contact form to allow people to enquire about more in-depth information, or for the purpose to be able to become a member of their society.
+Finally With a contact form which allows the people to enquire about more in-depth information, or for the purpose to enquire about becoming a member of Cosbranok.

 ![Mock-up-Image](documents/readme-images/mockup1.png)
 [__Click here to view published site__](https://a-croshaw.github.io/cosbranok/)